Current coastal and estuary grants round

 Stream 1: Coast and estuary planning

-Applications will initially be checked to confirm eligibility; correct categories are selected, and completeness.
+Applications will initially be checked to confirm eligibility, that correct categories have been selected and for completeness.

 Ineligible or incomplete applications will not be assessed.

-Where applicable, an application may be moved to more appropriate program streams.
+Where applicable and possible, an application may be moved to a more appropriate program stream for assessment.

-• council has demonstrated the need and importance for the project
+• demonstrated need and importance for the project

 • the method proposed to undertake the work is sound

-The assessment is conducted by department technical specialists and the Principal Coastal Specialist or Principal Estuary Specialist.
+Department technical specialists and the Principal Coastal Specialist or Principal Estuary Specialist conduct this assessment.
 A numerical scoring system is used in the evaluation of applications against the above criteria, and an overall statement is made on each application.

 Streams 2 to 5: Implementing actions